Act for the Development of Tourism

 Article 34

-Competent authorities shall, in collaboration with other related competent authorities, make survey and statistics of special local products or handicraft, and provide counseling on improving the production process and the techniques to enhance product quality.
-These products shall carry clear price marking.
+Competent authorities shall, in collaboration with other related competent authorities, survey and provide statistics of special local products or handicraft, and provide counseling on improving the production process and the techniques to enhance product quality.
+These products shall be clearly priced.
 The competent authorities shall assist the producers to sell their goods through souvenir stores in tourism locations.

-The souvenir stores in tourism locations shall not act temporarily as the counterfeits while selling the special local products or handicraft; otherwise, the violation case will be handled in accordance with relevant laws and regulations.
+The souvenir stores in tourism locations shall not sell counterfeits while selling the special local products or handicraft; otherwise, violators will be handled in accordance with relevant laws and regulations.

 Article 35

-Those intending to operate tourist amusement enterprise, before operation, shall complete the application to the central administrative authority for approval, have completed the corporate registration in accordance with applicable laws, and have received the license for tourist amusement enterprise.
+Those intending to operate a tourist amusement enterprise, before operation, shall complete an application to the central administrative authority for approval, have completed the corporate registration in accordance with applicable laws, and have received the license for a tourist amusement enterprise.

-In order to accelerate the development of tourist amusement enterprise, the central administrative authority shall establish a one-stop service counter for important investment projects, where all related central authorities are represented.
+In order to accelerate the development of tourist amusement enterprises, the central administrative authority shall establish a one-stop service counter for important investment projects, where all related central authorities are represented.

 The central administrative authority shall, in consultation with related authorities, promulgate the conditions for defining the important investment project stated in the preceding paragraph.